 Summing Up

 Always make it a point to provide your partners with your personal monochrome logo format.
-It will always be recommended to supply your personal file, whether it is for scanning, printing, or partnerships, instead of allowing someone else to convert a colored logo into monochrome.
+It will be always recommended to supply your personal file whether it is for scanning, printing, or partnerships instead of allowing someone else to convert a colored logo into monochrome.

 You will never know who is going to play around on the other end with your files.
-These people might not be experienced, or they might not convert the files properly and you might end up getting an inferior-quality monochrome logo.
+These people might not be experienced or they might not convert the files properly and you might end up getting an inferior quality monochrome logo.